mariellefoster/plots_and_projects/README.md

 - describes their socializing patterns
 - migration patterns
 - How they relate to other species
+- Migrating helicopters tend to prefer skyscrapers, as their natural habitat gets demolished to make way for public parks

 ## Chrome plugin for amazon
 - that filters out things with ingredients you are allergic to